elias-garcia/covid-19-spain/README.md

   - **to**: Date in ISO 8601 format to which you want to retrieve the reports.
   - **autonomousCommunities**: Comma seppared list of the autonomous communities values to be included in the report.
+  - **sortField**: String which represents the field by which we want to order the results.
+  - **sortOrder**: The order for the sorting: "asc" or "desc".
+  - **limit**: A number representing how many reports we want to retrieve.
+This is specially useful to retrieve the most recent report.

 ## GET /accumulated-values